Stevad/yii2-xhprof/README.md

 - `flagNoBuiltins` - enable/disable XHPROF_FLAGS_NO_BUILTINS flag for profiler ([XHProf constants](http://php.net/manual/xhprof.constants.php)).
 Default: `true`.
 - `flagCpu` - enable/disable XHPROF_FLAGS_CPU flag for profiler ([XHProf constants](http://php.net/manual/xhprof.constants.php)).
 Default: `false`.
 - `flagMemory` - enable/disable XHPROF_FLAGS_MEMORY flag for profiler ([XHProf constants](http://php.net/manual/xhprof.constants.php)).
 Default: `true`.
 - `ignoredFunctions` - list of functions to ignore during profiling.
-Empty by default.
+Empty by default. *Note*: this option is not supported by `tideways_xhprof` extension.
 - `blacklistedRoutes` - list of routes which profiler should ignore.
 Allowed wildcard `*` which means 'any alphanumeric value and one of this: `/`, `.`, `_`, `-`.
 Default: `['debug*']` (to ignore requests to the debug extension pages).

 XHProf class configuration